 - Certified translations.

-Depending on the autonomous community and the type of property, additional expenses can range from 10% to 15% of the purchase price.
+Depending on the autonomous community and the type of property, additional costs can vary from 10% to 15% of the purchase price.

-At Fuster & Associates, we also advise international buyers on tax planning and tax optimization to avoid unnecessary costs.
+At Fuster & Associates, we also advise international buyers on tax planning and tax optimisation to avoid unnecessary costs.

-Buying off-plan or a new home involves specific risks.
+Buying a property off-plan or a new-build property carries specific risks.

 - Bank guarantees.

-You should never hand over money to a developer without first verifying:
+You should never hand over money to a property developer without first checking the following:

 - Solvency.